How much house could you afford?

 Poor people’s houses

 Poor people’s houses were small and made out of cheap materials.
 They generally had just one room, made of rammed earth (like mudbrick).
+Builders mixed sand, clay, and gravel and then pounded it until it was hard to make rammed earth.
+Rammed earth walls could last for many years.
+The floor was often pounded dirt too, but it might have clay tiles on it.
 The roof was usually made of thatch.

 Rich people’s houses

 Rich people’s houses were much bigger.
 They had a high wall made of rammed earth all the way around them, with no windows and just one door, to keep the family safe.